Azure/azure-powershell/src/Resources/Resources/help/Get-AzManagementGroupHierarchySetting.md

 ```

 ## DESCRIPTION
-The Get-AzManagementGroupHierarchySetting cmdlet Gets all hierarchy settings under the current tenant.
+The **Get-AzManagementGroupHierarchySetting** cmdlet Gets all hierarchy settings under the current tenant using the **GroupName** parameter.

 ## EXAMPLES